umbraco/UmbracoDocs/13/umbraco-cms/reference/scheduling.md

 ### Executing/Executed/Failed

-These notifications will be triggered in pairs depending on the success / failure of the job itself.
-The executing notification is triggered before the job is run.
-The executed notification is triggered after the job completes.
-The failed notification is triggered from the catch block if an exception is thrown.
+These notifications will be triggered in pairs depending on the success/failure of the job itself.
+- The executing notification is triggered before the job is run.
+- The executed notification is triggered after the job is completed.
+- The failed notification is triggered from the catch block if an exception is thrown.

 For **successful** job runs, the following notifications will be published: